adut24/holbertonschool-AirBnB_clone_v2/README.md

 <br>

-There are also 2 other projects in this repository:
+There are also 3 other projects in this repository:
 - **AirBnB - MySQL**
 - **AirBnB - Deploy static**
+- **AirBnB - Web framework**

 <br>